semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 <p><strong>Task A: Supervised</strong></p>

 <p> In this subtask, participants submit systems that have been trained using the provided labeled datasets (with scores ranging from 0 to 1 representing the degree of semantic textual relatedness).
-These datasets contain pairs of sentences that have been manually scored based on their degree of relatedness.</p>
+These datasets contain pairs of sentences that have been manually scored based on their degree of relatedness.
+Participating teams are allowed to use other relatedness and similarity datasets or datasets in other languages.
+However, they must report additional data they used, and ideally report how impactful each resource was on the final results.</p>

 <p><strong>Task B: Unsupervised</strong></p>

-<p> In this subtask, participants are expected to submit systems that have been developed without the use of any labeled datasets pertaining to semantic relatedness. </p>
+<p> In this subtask, participants are expected to submit systems that have been developed without the use of any labeled datasets pertaining to semantic relatedness or additional datasets. </p>

 ## **Important Dates**